home-assistant/developers.home-assistant/docs/core/llm/index.md

 ### Options Flow

 The chosen API should be stored in the config entry options.
 It should hold a string reference to the API id.
-If no API is selected, the key is to be omitted.
+If no API is selected, the key must be omitted.

 In your options flow, you should offer a selector to the user to pick which API should be used.